Best Firefox VPN 2023: TOP 3 VPN Extensions for Mozilla Firefox

 Alternatives

 Most VPN providers offer browser extensions and considering Mozilla Firefox's global popularity, it's usually the first platform that developers consider.
-Detailed reviews of our sample of VPN providers (22 in all) can be found in our exhaustive and authoritative comparison.
+Detailed reviews of our sample of VPN providers (27 in all) can be found in our comprehensive comparison.

-Perhaps you're wondering why we've only included premium or freemium providers and services among our Top 3?
+Perhaps you're wondering why we've only included premium or freemium providers and services in our Top 3.
 Especially for mobile devices, there seem to be countless "free" services that provide VPNs or VPN browser extensions.

 However, these are nearly always "free" in name only, since you "pay" for them with your data.
-Because online security and anonymity are the reason why VPNs exist in the first place and should be their primary focus, we only recommend established providers, most of which charge for their services, or offer limited functionality for free.
+Because online security and anonymity are the reason why VPNs exist in the first place, we only recommend established providers.
+These either charge a subscription fee or offer limited functionality for free (freemium).

 Differences Between a VPN Client and a VPN Browser Extension

-So far as browser extensions are concerned, referring to them as "VPNs" is often a bit technically inaccurate.
+So far as browser extensions are concerned, referring to them as "VPNs" is technically inaccurate.
 By and large, these aren't VPNs at all, since such networks are only created at the operating system level, routing all data traffic from your computer to others, and not just that of a single program or app.
-As such, browser add-ons create proxy connections that only have an impact upon their traffic, as opposed to that of your entire device.
+As such, browser add-ons create proxy connections that only have an impact on their traffic, as opposed to that of your entire device.

-In short: A VPN browser extension only protects your browser's data traffic, and even then, with comparatively weak encryption, whereas a VPN client shields all traffic sent over your Internet connection, not only that emanating from your browser.
+In short: A VPN browser extension only protects your browser's data traffic, and even then, the encryption it uses is fairly weak.
+A VPN client, on the other hand, shields all traffic sent over your Internet connection, not only that from your browser.
 When taking a look at the three best VPN browser extensions for Mozilla Firefox from our sample, you might notice a few exceptions to this rule, however.